 The shorelines along the southeastern shore of Staten Island have generally been mildly erosional, which indicate that the rate of erosion over most large areas of the shoreline is low, averaging less than 1 foot per year of shoreline loss.
 However, the segment near the Oakwood Beach area is at a much lower elevation (within 5 feet or less of sea level), and shoreline recession has been as high as 20 feet per year.
-Physical properties of the area seaward of the LOP in Oakwood Beach include poorly drained, organic and erosive soils (USACE 2015).
+Physical properties of the area seaward of the LOP in Oakwood Beach include poorly drained, organic and erosive soils (USACE 2016).

-As part of the integrated approach for the Oakwood Beach area, the USACE considered 34 increasing human and ecosystem community resilience as part of the overall solution to manage 35 risk.
-To inhibit erosion, attenuate wave energy that can cause scour to the Project area, and to 36 reduce sedimentation through the creek and tide gate into the freshwater wetland, the NED Plan 37 has been designed to preserve the functional effectiveness of tidal exchange.
-This would 38 facilitate wetland drainage and enable the tidal wetlands seaward of the LOP to help filter 39 sediments so they are not brought into the freshwater wetlands (see Figure 4-3).
-In addition, the 40 NED plan will utilize sand excavated during construction of the foundation for the LOP.
-41 feet (at elevation 2.0 feet NGVD29) to 30 feet wide.
+As part of the integrated approach for the Oakwood Beach area, the USACE considered increasing human and ecosystem community resilience as part of the overall solution to manage risk.
+To inhibit erosion, attenuate wave energy that can cause scour to the Project area, and to reduce sedimentation through the creek and tide gate into the freshwater wetland, the NED Plan has been designed to preserve the functional effectiveness of tidal exchange.
+This would facilitate wetland drainage and enable the tidal wetlands seaward of the LOP to help filter sediments so they are not brought into the freshwater wetlands (see Figure 4-3).
+In addition, the NED plan will utilize sand excavated during construction of the foundation for the LOP.

+The existing channel would be relocated from along the inside toe of the existing natural berm to a central location within the site.
+The mouth of the existing channel would be widened from 22 feet (at elevation 2.0 feet NGVD29) to 30 feet wide.
 Widening the channel mouth and relocating the channel itself would allow for proper flooding and draining of the proposed marsh.
-The channel would be extended into the upper portion of the site to allow drainage from runoff from the scrub-shrub and maritime forest.
-The channel would also branch off and would connect with the proposed tide gate under the proposed access road that would run parallel to the LOP (USACE 2015).
+The channel would be extended into the upper portion of the site to allow drainage from runoff from the scrubshrub and maritime forest.
+The channel would also branch off and would connect with the proposed tide gate under the proposed access road that would run parallel to the LOP (USACE 2016).